-We have the perfect Mothers Day brunch recipe for you.
-A savory crepe cake made with tender gluten free crepes layered with loads of spinach, sweet caramelized onions, salty ham, and a cheesy béchamel sauce stacked high and baked till golden and bubbling.
+A savory gluten free crepe cake made with tender gluten free crepes layered with loads of spinach, sweet caramelized onions, salty ham, and a cheesy béchamel sauce stacked high and baked till golden and bubbling.
 Its indulgent, but on Mothers Day, your moms and grandmas (and you) deserve a little treat.

 For some reason, this time we had a little trouble making the gluten free crepes.
 They kept falling apart and not cooking nicely and basically driving me crazy!
 So after I dumped the 3rd crepe in the garbage, we tried adding another egg and they started cooperating right away.
 So if you are having problems… Try another egg.
 I think my batter was just a little bit too runny.

-We love this crepe cake for entertaining because you can make it ahead of time and throw it in the oven 30 mins or so before you want to eat it.
+We love this crepe cake for when you have a bunch of people coming over for brunch because you can make it ahead of time and throw it in the oven 30 mins or so before you want to eat it.
 There are always so many things to do when you have company over, its nice to be able to prepare some of the food the night before or early in the morning so that its one less thing to do.
 Its also a great option for guests with a food allergy or intolerance to gluten with the gluten free crepes.

 Plus, this baby is gorgeous!
 And freeking tasty!
 Don’t you just want to dig your fork in there and eat the whole damn thing?